 This will affect clerks and election officials, although it is likely to provide necessary clarity, authority, and streamline certificate envelope correction processes.
-The proposed rule will do so by codifying existing practices with minimal changes, including standards about requiring proactivity by the clerk only if time permits, and a requirement for voter consent before clerk correction.
-This will require minimal compliance outreach and training for clerks because of their familiarity with the 2016 guidance.
+The proposed rule will do so by codifying existing practices and will require minimal compliance outreach and training to clerks because of their familiarity with the 2016 guidance.
 The effect of the proposed rule, and subsequent processes, will have little to no impact on small businesses.
 These processes have voter implications as well, but the proposed rule should minimize the risk that the ballot would be invalidated based on witness certification deficiencies.